 Now it’s time to sketch out a history of communications at your organization to get a picture of trends and how to support the positive and move away from the negative.
 Begin by listing the basic communications that have already taken place.
 How have these communications been made and to what extent were they successful?
 Finally, document what you’ve learned from this investigation.

 You’ve outlined the background, now you want to move into the future and express what you will achieve with this communication plan.

 Start with a simple list of your top-three objectives.
-Be sure that these are very specific, measurable, actionable, relevant and timely.
-You can remember this criteria with the acronym S.M.A.R.T.
+Be sure that these are very specific, measurable, actionable, relevant, and timely.
+You can remember this criterion with the acronym S.M.A.R.T.

-Now that you’ve got objects, how are you going to achieve them?
+Now that you have objectives, how are you going to achieve them?
 Guidelines to help you get out your communications will help.
 Make a list of how you want communications disseminated.
-That can included regular feedback or meetings, approval before sending, only communicating pertinent information, etc.
+That can include regular feedback or meetings, approval before sending, only communicating pertinent information, etc.

 Make a list of the key personnel in the project by name, followed by their role and then the information they need to know.
-After that, you can indicate the frequency in which them should be communicated with.
+After that, you can indicate the frequency with which they should be communicated.
 Have this list approved by the people on it to make sure you’ve gotten what they want and when they want it down correctly.

 By what mechanism will you disseminate your communications?
 What is the channel of preference of your target audience?
 It could be email or text or even printed matter, but find out what it is and use that access point which will in fact reach your reader.

 Once you’ve decided on the channel, you’ll want to create a document that collects the information you will be sending off through this channel.
 Write the name of the channel, the information required, who the information provider is and the timeframe.